 In an incisional biopsy, a surgeon cuts into the tumor and removes a sample of tissue.

 In an excisional biopsy, the surgeon removes the entire tumor.
 Excisional biopsies are generally not recommended for sarcomas because the risk of local recurrence is very high and second surgeries are often needed to completely remove the tumor.
 A recurrence is when cancer comes back after treatment.

-The type of biopsy and how it is done are important in diagnosing and treating sarcomas.
-Patients should be seen in a sarcoma specialty center before the biopsy is performed, so that the treating surgeon can identify the location for the biopsy.
-It is important to have an expert pathologist review the sample of tissue removed to appropriately diagnose a sarcoma.
+If a biopsy is not optimally performed, it can make surgery more difficult.
+That is one of the many reasons why a patient should be seen in a sarcoma specialty center before the biopsy is performed, so that the treating surgeon can identify the location for the biopsy.
+It is also very important to have an expert pathologist review the sample of tissue to appropriately diagnose a sarcoma.